TDKArkham/FPSLearning/README.md

 - Merge this project with my previous [Inventory System](https://github.com/TDKArkham/SpatialInventory).
 - Replace the weapon assets with some other higher quality assets like [these](https://www.unrealengine.com/marketplace/zh-CN/profile/Rebel+Thorp?count=20&sortBy=effectiveDate&sortDir=DESC&start=0).
-- Optimize the logic and expend the project to make a S.T.L.K.E.R.-Fallout post-apocalypse game (A Fallout game but with S.T.L.K.E.R. atmosphere).
+- Optimize the logic and expend the project to make a S.T.L.K.E.R.-Fallout post-apocalypse game (A Fallout-like game but with a S.T.L.K.E.R. atmosphere).